 - Generate a revocation certificate

 In case you forget your passphrase or if your private key is compromised or lost, the only hope you have is to wait for the key to expire (this is not a good solution).
 A better approach is to activate your revocation certificate by publishing it on Public key servers.
-Doing this will notify others that this key has been revoked.
+Doing this will notify others that you revoked the key.

 However, a revoked key can still be used to verify old digital signatures, or decrypt data.
 On condition that you still have access to the private key.

 - Other OpenPGP key checks